Late-Onset Circumstellar Medium Interactions are Rare: An Unbiased GALEX View of Type Ia Supernovae: Photometric Analysis

 We can also constrain the near-peak FUV flux for SN 2007on and SN 2008hv.
 For SN 2007on, we constrain its FUV emission at $t_\text{disc}+12$ rest-frame days to be $< \SI{2.2e36}{\erg\per\second\per\angstrom}$ at $3\sigma$ confidence, or $\lesssim 3$\% of the NUV emission at that epoch.
-For SN 2008hv, we constrain its FUV emission at $t_\text{disc}+36$ days to be $< \SI{3.04e37}{\erg\per\second\per\angstrom}$, though this is $\sim1.5$ times greater than the detected NUV emission at that epoch. \citet{Sauer2008-SyntheticSpectra} found that the flux at 1500 \si{\angstrom} should be an order of magnitude lower than at 2250 \si{\angstrom} in their model of the UV spectrum for SN 2001ep (see their Figure 4).
+For SN 2008hv, we constrain its FUV emission at $t_\text{disc}+39$ days to be $< \SI{1.68e37}{\erg\per\second\per\angstrom}$, or $\lesssim 78\%$ of the NUV emission at that epoch. \citet{Sauer2008-SyntheticSpectra} found that the flux at 1500 \si{\angstrom} should be an order of magnitude lower than at 2250 \si{\angstrom} in their model of the UV spectrum for SN 2001ep (see their Figure 4).
 Our non-detections in the FUV are qualitatively consistent with this model.

 None of the four near-peak \sneia are candidates for CSM interaction.
 SN 2007on has been identified as a ``transitional'' SN Ia, in between the SN 1991bg and normal classes of \sneia \citep{Gall2018-SN2007on}, and it shows no signatures of CSM in its nebular spectrum \citep{Mazzali2018-SN2007on-Nebular,Tucker2020-SNeIaSpectra}.
 We also report seven NUV non-detections for SN 2007on between $t_\text{disc}+724$ days and $t_\text{disc}+753$ days, where we constrain the NUV luminosity to $< \SI{1.28e36}{\erg\per\second\per\angstrom}$. \citet{Challis2008-SN2008hv} reported that a spectrum of SN 2008hv taken before maximum was consistent with a normal SN Ia, though \citet{Marion2008-SN2008hv} suggested it to be a high-velocity-expansion SN Ia \citep[see][]{Wang2008-HighVelocitySNIa}.
-SN 2009gf was found to be a normal SN Ia several days before maximum \citep{Somero2009-SN2009gf}; \citet{Caldwell2010-SN2010ai} likewise identified SN 2010ai as a normal SN Ia a few days before peak brightness.
-Of the four \sneia, only SN 2007on has observations after $t_\text{disc}+60$ days, and none of our detections are of an unusually high UV flux which would indicate a potential instance of CSM interaction.
+SN 2009gf was found to be a normal SN Ia several days before maximum \citep{Somero2009-SN2009gf}. \citet{Caldwell2010-SN2010ai} likewise identified SN 2010ai as a normal SN Ia a few days before peak brightness.
+Of the four \sneia, only SN 2007on has \galex observations after $t_\text{disc}+60$ days, and none of our detections are of an unusually high UV flux which would indicate a potential instance of CSM interaction.